 The ‘Around Town’ Book Club is in it’s 10th year!
 The name was given to it by the current facilitator when the club was conceived through a joint collaborative effort of the current facilitator and previous library director.
 We do not have membership fees and are open to men, women, and older teens.
 For the most recent updates on what the book club is doing, follow the library social media pages of Instagram and/ or Facebook.
 Currently, to allow the opportunity for all our members (around 19 active) to attend we offer the Zoom option.
 We highly encourage everyone to join us in the Zoom meetings so that we can avoid having to turn others away after meeting the maximum of 10 at the in-person meetings.
-Please contact the group facilitator to learn more by messaging the library Facebook page, sending a direct message to the library Instagram page, or texting or calling 614-315-7939.
+Please contact the group facilitator to learn more by messaging the library Facebook page, sending a direct message to the library Instagram page, or text or call 614-315-7939.